Skip Global navigation and goto content

 • Vaginal bleeding between periods

-Men and Women.
-Rectal infections may either cause no symptoms or cause symptoms in both men and women that may include:
+Rectal infections may cause no symptoms.
+Rectal infections may cause symptoms in both men and women that may include:

 • Anal itching